I am not a football fan (trigger the shock and dismay of all the rest of the state).

 Why had I spent the last several hours watching a game that I had no interest in watching?
 I know none of the players on the field.
 I know none of the coaches on the field.
 I barely know the rules of the game.

 Not a Football Fan Offers Tips for Wasting Time

 - Everyone else is doing it.
 Almost all of my Facebook feed was flowing with comments about the bowl games (which are football games for those two of you reading this that are like me).
 It is what you are supposed to do, right?

 - It was not all that I did so it was not EXACTLY wasting time.
 I mean I did get some writing accomplished while I was watching the game.
 But the truth is that I missed the other dedicated things that I have been doing each night because I half-watched the game instead.
 Still, it was not wasted if something was accomplished, right?

 - I have already wasted all this time, so what is a little more.
 Nothing inspires me to nothing more than doing nothing.
 As long as I have not accomplished anything, what could it hurt to waste s little more, right?

 I turned off the television and went to bed.
 I only found out the end of the game when I got up the next morning and the results filled my Facebook page.
 It turns out that the game was not being fueled by the power of my reception.
 It went on just fine after I went on AND I slept just fine without a knowledge of the outcome.

 I have a limited amount of time, and I will never be in a position to make more.
-It is high time I began valuing my time and guarding it with all diligence (even if that means I hide in my office during football season (and that is my final shock and dismay).
+It is high time I began valuing my time and guarding it with all diligence even if that means I hide in my office during football season because I am still not that much of a football fan (and that is my final shock and dismay).